 If nursing is your calling, this degree will provide you with both the theory and clinical skills to realise your ambition.
 Not only will you undertake clinical placements, our state-of-the-art clinical simulation technology will prepare you for working on a hospital ward before you even set foot in one.
 Western is ranked number one for Nursing in Australia (CWUR 2017), and in the world's Top 100 (QS Top Universities 2020).

-Note: The duration for studying this course Online is 4 years full-time.
+Note: The duration for studying this program Online is 4 years full-time.
 Online study is only available to domestic students.

 The heart of healthcare